boldbi/bold-bi-docs/docs/faq/how-to-deploy-boldbi-as-offline-deployment-in-docker.md

 ## Application Startup

-Configure the Bold BI On-Premise application start-up to use the application.
+Configure the Bold BI On-Premise application start-up to utilize the application.
 Please refer to the following link for more details on configuring the application start-up:

 [Application Startup](/application-startup/)